Economy of Bihar: Manufacturing, export, import

-The city is known to manufacture pulses, shoes, scooters, masur, chasra, electrical goods and cotton yarn.
-The city exports these manufactured products as well as vegetables, purval, and milk.
-Patna is a major importer of cotton, iron, foodgrains, rice, wheat, wool, and dalhan.
-Rice accounts for more than one third gross area sown.
-Other important foodgrains grown are maize, pulses and wheat.
-Non-food crops consist mostly of oil-seeds, cash crops such as vegetables, water-melons etc., are also grown in Diara belt.
+Patna is known for manufacturing pulses, shoes, scooters, masur (red lentil), chasra, electrical goods and cotton yarn.
+The city exports these manufactured products as well as vegetables, purval (pointed gourd) and milk.
+Patna is a major importer of cotton, iron, foodgrains, rice, wheat, wool and dalhan.
+Rice accounts for more than one third of the gross area sown.
+Other important food grains are maize, pulses, and wheat.
+Non-food crops consist mostly of oilseeds, and cash crops such as vegetables and watermelons are also grown in the Diara belt.

 Canals

-Patna is one of the few district of the State which have a network of irrigation canals.
-Attention has been paid to the provision of irrigational facilities.
-Besides the various irrigational projects executed in the districts, tube wells under the Patna-Barh-Ekangasarai-Bihta Emergency River Pump and Technical co-operation Administration Schemes were installed in the districts.
+Patna is one of the few districts in the state with a network of irrigation canals.
+Attention has been paid to providing irrigation facilities.
+Besides the various irrigation projects executed in the districts, tube wells were also installed under schemes of the Patna-Barh-Ekangasarai-Bihta Emergency River Pump and Technical Co-operation Administration.

 Fishing

-The city is one of the best fishing grounds in India.
-The spawn of rehu, cattla and hilsa is collected from the river Ganges, which is in demand in other parts of Bihar and West Bengal.
-The fishing season begins in October, and the peak months are in December, January and February, when a variety of fish can be seen in the fish market.
-There are a large number of rivers & streams, ponds and low-lying fields in the district where water accumulates in the rainy season and these have considerable potential for development of fishery.
-The Fisheries Development Schemes of the district are managed by the district Fisheries office located in Patna under the administrative control of the Director of Fisheries, Government of Bihar.
+The city offers one of the best fishing grounds in India.
+The spawn of rehu, cattla and hilsa is collected from the Ganges River; this spawn is in demand in other parts of Bihar and West Bengal.
+The fishing season begins in October, with the peak months in December, January and February, when a variety of fish are available at the fish market.
+There are many rivers and streams, ponds and low-lying fields in the district where water accumulates during the rainy season, and these have considerable potential for fisheries development.
+The fisheries development schemes of the district are managed by the district fisheries office located in Patna, under the administrative control of the Director of Fisheries in the Government of Bihar.